The Angel and the Head-huntress

 Every year Jesus’ parents went to Jerusalem for the Festival of the Passover.
 When he was twelve years old, they went up to the festival, according to the custom.
 After the festival was over, while his parents were returning home, the boy Jesus stayed behind in Jerusalem, but they were unaware of it.
 Thinking he was in their company, they travelled on for a day.
 Then they began looking for him among their relatives and friends.
 When they did not find him, they went back to Jerusalem to look for him.
 After three days they found him in the temple courts, sitting among the teachers, listening to them and asking them questions.
 Everyone who heard him was amazed at his understanding and his answers.
 When his parents saw him, they were astonished.
 His mother said to him, “Son, why have you treated us like this?
 Your father and I have been anxiously searching for you.”
 “Why were you searching for me?” he asked.
 “Didn’t you know I had to be in my Father’s house?”[f]
 But they did not understand what he was saying to them.
 Then he went down to Nazareth with them and was obedient to them.
 But his mother treasured all these things in her heart.
 52 And Jesus grew in wisdom and stature, and in favor with God and man (Lc 2, 41-52).

-The iconography of the Finding of Jesus in the Temple has two variants: one in which Joseph searches for the child and returns him to his mother who, sitting, receives him with a gesture of apprehension and reproach combined [47.4]; in the other variant, both parents find Jesus and take him home holding him by the hand [47.6, 47.8b).
-The episode has an extensive iconographic fortune from the end of the fifteenth century: in images, the theme focuses mainly on the apprehension of Mary and Joseph for their son lost in Jerusalem.
-The pathetic element humanizes the image of Mary as a mother, but also of Jesus as a child who like all children needs care and protection [47.2, 47.5, 47.9].
+The iconography of the Finding of Jesus in the Temple has two variants: one in which Joseph searches for the child and returns him to his mother who, sitting, receives him with a gesture of apprehension and reproach combined [47.4]; in the other variant, both parents find Jesus and take him home holding him by the hand [47.6, 47.8b].
+The episode has an extensive iconographic fortune from the end of the fifteenth century: in images, the theme focusses mainly on the apprehension of Mary and Joseph for their son lost in Jerusalem.
+The pathetic element humanises the image of Mary as a mother, but also of Jesus as a child who like all children needs care and protection [47.2, 47.5, 47.9].

-The first image top left – taken from a C4th sarcophagus reused as the tomb of Saint Giles in the Church of San Bernardino in Perugia – is generally read as Christ enthroned with the personifications of Ecclesia and the Apostles [47.1].
+The first image top left – taken from a fourth-century sarcophagus reused as the tomb of Saint Giles in the Church of San Bernardino in Perugia – is generally read as Christ Enthroned with the Personifications of Ecclesia and the Apostles [47.1].
 The image is included in the montage probably for thematic affinities: the young Christ, seated in the act of teaching the apostles and elders with a female figure is comparable with the conventional iconography of Jesus among the Doctors, and the female figure (Ecclesia) can be interpreted as Mary at the Temple to retrieve her child [47.5].
 The image in the fresco from the Chapel of St. Nicholas of Tolentino [47.6] is a fusion of the two episodes.

 A second group in the left section includes images related to the biblical episode of Tobias accompanied by the Archangel Raphael, the subject of a book in the Old Testament accepted by the Roman Church only with the Council of Trent, but not included in the biblical canon by Protestants or by the Jews.
 The young Tobias leaves his paternal home to seek his fortune and find a wife (Sarah).
 In the story, Archangel Raphael appears in the guise of a trusted companion, and not as an angel: